KiruthikaAdhi/CodeMakers/README.md

   2) Model : The model is saved in the 'model' folder.

   ### Road Segmentation
-  classify.ipynb : It takes in the trained model and segments the roads from pre and post disaster satellite images
+  The pre and post disaster satellite images were taken from Digital Globe Open Data program. classify.ipynb : It takes in the trained model and segments the roads from pre and post disaster satellite images
   #### Pre Disaster
   ##### Satellite Image